-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source metriodology Assumptions Table 3.1: Pipeline assets 3.1.b Inventories, Deferred tax assets, Other assets Actual SAP All items were balances extracted from VicHub's Trial Balances for the reporting period.
-Other Assets include GL accounts such as accrued receivables and amounts due from related parties as sourced from the TB.
+Table Name Base Information Population Approach Methodology Assumptions Reference Item Actual / Estimate Source metriodology Assumptions cost and accumulated depreciation) that relate to VicHub have been allocated to the categories in the template on the basis fixed asset information contained in a Business combination uplift schedule and input from a subject matter expert who assisted in the categorisation of these adjustments into the template categories. schedule has sufficient VicHub pipeline fixed asset categorisation that formed the basis of the allocation of the assets as categorised in the template.
+Table 3.1: Pipeline assets 3.1.a.1 Other non- depreciable pipeline assets Actual SAP Other non-depreciable pipeline assets - SAP TB Amounts have been extracted from VicHub's Trial Balances for the reporting period and include GL accounts such as accrued receivables and amounts due from related parties.
 SAP has functionality that records and identifies any transactions from related parties to VicHub, known as trading partner.
-Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other assets'.
-Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other assets' in the template.
+Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other non-depreciable pipeline assets'.
+Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other non-depreciable pipeline assets' in the template.
 VicHub has a legally-enforceable right to set off the recognised amounts and VicHub intends either to settle on a net basis or realise the asset and settle the liability simultaneously.
-VicHub considers Deferred tax assets and Other assets as direct assets but has included these assets under the shared supporting assets in the AER template category where applicable.
-In accordance with accounting standards VicHub has netted off deferred tax assets and liabilities in its Balance Sheet.
+In accordance with accounting standards VicHub has netted off deferred tax and liabilities in its Balance Sheet.